Concerns and Complaints about School

 What to do first

 Most concerns or complaints can be sorted out quickly by speaking with your child’s class teacher.
-If you have a compliant which you feel should be looked at by the Headteacher in the first instance you can contact him straight away if you prefer.
+If you have a complaint which you feel should be looked at by the Headteacher in the first instance you can contact him straight away if you prefer.
 It is usually best to discuss the problem face to face.
 You may need an appointment for this, and can make one by calling in to or ringing the school office.
 You can take a friend or relation to the appointment with you if you like.

 All staff will make every effort to resolve your problem informally.
 They will make sure that they understand what you feel went wrong and they will explain their own actions to you.
 They will ask what you would like the school to do to put things right.
 Of course this does not mean that in every case they will come round to your point of view but it will help both you and the school to understand both sides of the question.
 It may also help to prevent a similar problem arising again.